 About Me

-Last updated December 20, 2023
+Last updated December 30, 2024

-I love technology and I love to help people be successful.
-I am currently the Director of Developer Education at Temporal Technologies where I’m responsible for creating resources to help developers build resiliant and reliable apps.
+From 2022 to 2024, I served as Director of Developer Education at Temporal Technologies where I was responsible for creating resources to help developers build resilient and reliable apps.

-Previously, I worked as the Editorial Manager at DigitalOcean where I work on Community Tutorials.
+From 2016 to 2022, I worked as the Editorial Manager at DigitalOcean where I work on Community Tutorials.
 I am also a development editor at The Pragmatic Programmers

 I have been developing web sites and web applications since 1995.
 I’ve worked as a freelance developer for small businesses and as the technical lead for two startups.
 I spent four years teaching software development in higher education.
 Through my books and in person classes, I’ve taught hundreds of people to code.

-I maintain several open-source projects and have spoken at national and regional conferences.
+I maintain several open source projects and have spoken at national and regional conferences.
 I am also a frequent presenter at user groups and code camps in Wisconsin and Minnesota.

 I’m the developer behind Codecaster.io, a web app that helps teachers and students work through code demonstrations in the classroom or online.
-I also built RailsMentors to help developers find mentors.

 When I’m not writing books or code, I’m often working on my music.

-I’m active on Twitter and Mastodon, where I love to talk with others about code, learning, and community.
+I’m active on BlueSky, Twitter and Mastodon, where I love to talk with others about code, learning, and community.